John de Coupland: Capture of David II

 John de Coupland captured David II in the aftermath of the Battle of Neville's Cross on 16 October 1346.
-Sources state that David had been seriously wounded, struck by two arrows in the head, but attempted to fight off Coupland and managed to knock out two of his teeth.
+Sources state David was seriously wounded, struck by two arrows in the head, but attempted to fight off Coupland and managed to knock out two of his teeth.
 Upon David's capture, Coupland rode away from the site for 15 leagues until he came to a castle in Ogle.
 There he secured his prisoner.
-When Queen Philippa heard of David's capture, she requested that Coupland bring him to her at once.
+When Queen Philippa heard of David's capture, she requested Coupland bring him to her at once.
 Coupland refused, stating he would only surrender his prisoner to the King of England himself.
 Philippa then wrote to King Edward III, who was in Calais, to inform him of Coupland's actions.
 The king then summoned Coupland to Calais.
 Coupland secured David in a castle, rode to Dover then continued to Calais by sea.

 When Coupland met with Edward, he explained that he meant no offense to the Queen but that his oath was to the King alone, thus his refusal to turn David over to the Queen.
-The King recognized that Coupland's deed outweighed his trespass and told him to return to England and give David to the Queen.
+The King recognized Coupland's deed outweighed his trespass and told him to return to England and give David to the Queen.
 The king then rewarded Coupland by making him a knight banneret and giving him £500 a year for the rest of his life, along with £100 for remaining with the King with 20 men-at-arms.
 Coupland then returned to England, gathered his men and took David to the Queen at York.
 The Queen was content and took David for imprisonment in the Tower of London.
 David remained a prisoner of war for eleven years.

 Coupland's titles & land

-Records indicate that Coupland was in the King's service as early as 1339 when he was granted £20 annuity for this service.
+Records indicate Coupland was in the King's service as early as 1339 when he was granted £20 annuity for this service.
 He continued in the King's service after the capture of David II and from 1347 to his death, was the Constable of Roxburgh Castle and Sheriff of Roxburghshire.
 For much of that time the English did not control Roxburghshire except for the castle, so the title was merely de facto during that period.
 Other titles include: